ChristopherZinger/netlify-svelte-blog/README.md

 2. **Auth**
    1. fix auth at hoc solution
 3. **Edit Post Page**
-   1. /drafts/ collection
+   1. edit post page
-   2. edit post page
+   2. edit series page
+   3. Preview draft or edited post
 4. **Homepage**
    1. series slider should slide only if there are more than 3 items in the view / consider screen sizes